-I am lecturer at the School of Design at the Northumbria University UK.
+I am senior lecturer at the School of Design at the Northumbria University UK.

-Between 2019-2020, I collaborated inr a major AHRC founded project titled “One by One: Building Digital Confident Museums” that aims to help UK museums of any size better define, improve, measure and embed the digital literacy of their staff and volunteers in all roles and at all levels.
+Between 2019-2020, I collaborated in a major AHRC funded project titled “One by One: Building Digital Confident Museums” (led by Professor Ross Parry, School of Museum Studies in Leicester), which aimed to help UK museums of any size better define, improve, measure and embed the digital literacy of their staff and volunteers in all roles and at all levels.

 In December 2018 I successfully concluded my second Marie Curie project (H2020 Reintegration Grant), titled “Design Thinking for Digital Heritage.”
 It is a joint project with the School of Museum Studies at the University of Leicester and the University of Cambridge, Fitzwilliam Museum (secondment).

 In October 2015 I successfully concluded my first Marie Curie fellowship (International Outgoing Fellowship – FP7), titled “Digital Media for Heritage: Refocusing Design from the Technology to the Visitor Experience” that aimed to investigate design methods and techniques for Cultural Digital Heritage.
 The research was conjunctly conducted by the Program in Science, Technology, and Society at the Massachusetts Institute of Technology and the School of Museum Studies at the University of Leicester UK.